Canada loses to Germany, falls to 0-3 at world championship

 RIGA, Latvia (AP) — Germany beat Canada 3-1 on Monday at the hockey world championship to remain undefeated through three games.

 Arizona Coyotes goaltender Adin Hill allowed two goals on 24 shots as Canada fell to 0-3-0.
 Ottawa Senators forward Nick Paul’s goal was just Canada’s second of the tournament.

+“We’re beating everyone but the goalie,” said Canada’s Connor Brown, who plays for Ottawa.
+“We just need a little bit of poise in the scoring areas.
+We’re a little jolty to get it off, we just have to take that extra second in the scoring area, pick the corner and put it home.”

 Stefan Loibl and Matthias Plachta scored and ex-NHL defenseman Korbinian Holzer added an empty-net goal for Germany, which is atop the Group B standings with Canada tied for last.
+Canada outshot Germany 40-25.

 Host Latvia beat Italy 3-0 to improve to 2-1-0.
 Martins Karsmus, who played 24 NHL games more than a decade ago, scored twice for Latvia, which got the tournament after the IIHF moved it from nearby Belarus.